smohadjer/solmazmohadjer.com/README.md

 **Usage**
 * Clone repo and run "npm install" from command line.
-* Run: "npm start" to serve files from local server
+* Run: "npm run start" to serve files from local server
 * Run: "npm run build" to build project into the "dist" folder